Pillar Content for Blogs: What is it and How to Create It?

 Step 5: Optimise and Regularly Update your Pillar Posts

-Finally, start optimising your pillar page for on-page SEO factors.
-This means making sure you include your primary keyword in the subheadings and page title, and create a strong title tag and meta description.
+Finally, start optimizing your pillar page for on-page SEO factors.
+This means making sure you include your primary keyword in the subheadings and page title and create a strong title tag and meta description.
 You should also:

 • Use headers for each subtopic